bpucker/MybMonday/README.md

 ### (48) Apple skin color mutant ###

 > **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** MdMYB90-like activates anthocyanin biosynthesis in apple.
-Methylation differences in the promoter region are presented as explanation for an enhanced expression #MybMonday (details: https://lnk.tu-bs.de/RXK1aW)
+Methylation changes in the promoter region of a mutant are presented as explanation for an enhanced MdMYB90-like expression #MybMonday (details: https://lnk.tu-bs.de/RXK1aW)

 [Sun et al., 2021](https://doi.org/10.1038/s41438-021-00590-3) investigated an apple mutant that shows an enhanced skin coloration.
 RNA-seq revealed that a MYB90-like transcripiton factor is a putative key regulator due to substantially increased gene expression.
 This TF was able to bind to the promoters of _MdCHS_ and _MdUFGT_.
 Overexpression of this TF resulted in activation of anthocyanin-related genes.
 As no causal sequence variant was identified in this MYB, the authors assume that a difference in the methylation of the promoter region of this MYB is responsible for the expression difference.